mk12/notes4u/notes/mcv4u.md

 |    mass     | scalar |
 | temperature | scalar |

 We represent scalars using ordinary variable notation like `a`, `x`, `v`, or `t`.
-Vectors use a different notation: either boldface, like `bbv`, or arrows, like `vec v`.
+Vectors use a different notation: either boldface, like `bb v`, or arrows, like `vec v`.
 The arrow notation is always used in handwriting.
 If you want to designate a vector from point A to point B, use `vec(AB)`.

 We use absolute value notation when we want to get the magnitude of a vector.
 For example, if `vec v` is 5 km/h [N25ºE], then `|vec v|` is 5 km/h.